National Trampoline Injury Lawyers

 Trampoline Safety Recalls

 In the last decade, the CSPC recalled numerous trampoline products from the market due to safety threats to consumers.
 Some of the largest recalls of trampolines include:

-In 2010, the journal Injury Prevention recommended a number of policy changes to improve the safety of consumers who use trampolines:
+Because voluntary safety measures have not made much of a difference, a different approach is needed to ensure trampoline safety.
+In 2010, the journal Injury Prevention recommended the following policy changes to improve the safety of consumers who use trampolines:

 To date, none of these recommendations have been adopted by trampoline manufacturers, their trade association, or the government.

 While a lawsuit can help bring attention to the serious risks linked with trampoline use, individuals can also make their voices heard.
 Consider contacting the following organizations with suggestions about how to improve trampoline safety or raise public awareness of the safety risks of private trampoline use:

 - ASTM International: the organization responsible for establishing voluntary manufacturer safety standards.
 Contact the Standards Development Division of ASTM